Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-treeview-selecteditem-twoway-binding/Post.md

 }
 ```

+To make it easier to check if a node is a child of another node, I defined a property called `HierarchyPredicate`.
+If it's not set, the behavior will just blindly expand all nodes until it finds the item we're looking for.
+The predicate can help optimize this process.

 Once this behavior is attached, it calls `UpdateTreeViewItemStyle()` to inject an event handler for `Loaded` event of `ItemContainerStyle`.
-We need to listen to this event to handle nodes that just got expanded.
-To ensure maximum compatibility, it looks for a style if there is one already or creates a new one if there isn't.
+We need to listen to this event to handle nodes that were expanded.
+To ensure maximum compatibility, it extends an existing style if it can find one or creates a new one otherwise.

-It also calls `UpdateAllTreeViewItems()` straight away.
-This goes through all children of treeview and in turn calls `UpdateTreeViewItem(…)` on them.
+It also calls `UpdateAllTreeViewItems()` after attaching.
+This goes through all of tree view's children and in turn calls `UpdateTreeViewItem(…)` on them.

-The method `UpdateTreeViewItem(…)` itself works as follows:

-- It checks if the given node's `DataContext` is equal to the selected model.
-If it is, it means we found the item we're looking for, so we can select it.
-- If not, it checks if the `DataContext` is a parent of the selected model, using the `IsChildOfPredicate` delegate.
-If so, it expands it.
-- If `recurse` is set, it also repeats the same process for all available children.

-Because some of the nodes might not be expanded beforehand, we have to expand them and wait until `Loaded` event fires, which signifies us that the node is ready.
-Once the node is visible, we can call `UpdateTreeViewItem(…)` on it.

-### Usage
+## Usage

+You can attach this behavior to a tree view like this:

 ```xml
 <TreeView ItemsSource="{Binding Items}">